-Soft Costs – Project development services such as architectural, engineering, legal, environmental, market or financial, and business technical assistance such as manufacturing efficiency, business plan development, marketing, accounting, and legal.
+Soft Costs – Project development services such as architectural, engineering, legal, environmental, market or financial.
 Grant funds for soft costs may not exceed $25,000.
 Prosper Portland, at its sole discretion, may require use of a professional consultant for certain projects where such advice is likely to improve the project or business competitiveness.

 Ineligible Work: The following uses are not eligible to receive Grant funding given funding restrictions and Grant purpose:

 - Non-permanent fixtures, personal property and equipment, government uses within publicly owned buildings

 - Locally owned franchises with more than three locations

 - Non-profit organizations, with the exception of non-profits located in Old Town